ravipvuppala/ravipvuppala/README.md

 ### Hi there 👋

-Hey, I am an alumnus student from Saint Rose at Albany, NY, had a master’s degree in Information Technology.
+Hey, I am an alumnus from Saint Rose at Albany, NY, had a master’s degree in Information Technology.
 I have a passion for problem solving and Drawing Insights from Data with a keen interest in new technologies and enjoy working outside of my comfort zone.

 ### 🔭 I’m currently working on